function-store/FunctionStore_tools/README.md

 While 99% of the features work identically for Mac, users should pay attention to the following:
 - Olib Browser does not work on Mac
 - It is very hard to stay consisten with hotkeys on Mac ,so **When referring to hotkeys in the Wiki `Alt` refers to `Cmd`**
-    - With a lot of exceptions, but those will be clearly documented
+    - With a lot of exceptions, but those will be clearly documented.
+Let me know if something is missing!

 ## Self-Update Feature

-If the toolkit (v2.4.1+) is installed in your project and there is an update, the `?` icon in the toolbar will have a yellow border.
+If the toolkit (v2.4.0+) is installed in your project and there is an update, the `?` icon in the toolbar will have a yellow border.
 Clicking the icon will prompt you for an update, you can say `No` in which case it will take you to the Wiki as usual, otherwise the following is going to happen:
 - Save all configs (custom parameters of tools) to a `json` file
 - Download the new version of the toolkit `.tox` into the user palette, and replace the existing one with it
 - Load all the saved configs from the previously saved `json` file